Rockies vs. Mets Player Props Betting Odds

 Blackmon Stats

-- Blackmon has put up 30 hits with seven doubles, three home runs and 14 walks.
-He has driven in 11 runs.
+- Blackmon has seven doubles, three home runs, 14 walks and 11 RBI (30 total hits).

 Blackmon Recent Games